opoplawski/ansible-pfsense/examples/lookup/README.md

 ## Aliases definition

-Now, we will define all the aliases we want:
+Now, we will define all the aliases we need:
 ```
 hosts_aliases:
   lan_fbor:             { ip: 10.20.30.0/24 }